 The Census is a count of all people and households in the country and is conducted every 10 years.
 Every household must, by law, complete a census questionnaire and it is therefore a rich data source providing a detailed snapshot of the population and local characteristics.
 In comparison with data from previous censuses, it also enables us to tracks changes in society over time.

 The Census asks people about subjects such as work, health, housing, ethnic background, education and marital status.
-The responses build a picture of the nation, including the Dover District, which helps central and local government, health authorities, businesses, voluntary sector organisations and communities to target resources and plan for years to come.
+The responses build a picture of the nation, which helps central and local government, health authorities, businesses, voluntary sector organisations and communities to target resources and plan for years to come.

 Census 2021 results

-The Office for National Statistics released the first results from the Census on the 28 June 2022.
-These published results being the population counts by sex and five year age band and estimates of the numbers of households for local authorities.
+The Office for National Statistics (ONS) released the first results from the Census on the 28 June 2022.
+Results are being published in phases and the ONS aims to release all the main results within two years of the census.

 How the population changed in the Dover District